kilroyd/powerwall_control/README.md

 * Sign into the Netzero App with your Tesla username and password.

 * Separately sign into your Tesla account (not in the Tesla App), and approve access for the Netzero App.
-They will appear under the Manage Access page as a third party.
+Netzero will appear under the Manage Access page of the app as a third party.

 * The free Netzero Basic subscription is sufficient.

 * In the Netzero App, go to Settings->Developer API.

 * Take a note of the API Token and System ID.

+* In Home Assistant navigate to the Settings->Devices and Services tab.

+* Select "Add integration".

+* Search for "Tesla Powerwall Control", and select it.

+* Paste the API Token and System ID into the relevant text boxes and press Submit.

+At this point you should see that a device has been added with 4 entities.